tugrulates/blog/posts/Demoscene.md

 ## Lame

-This intro is the perfect place the end this chronology.
+This intro is the perfect place to end this chronology.

 I met my friend Talha ([flexi](https://twitter.com/flexi_bullet)) on a web forum, even though we were attending the same high school at that time.
-We shared our interests in programming, math, music and philosophy. _Digital creativity_ is what I would call what we were into.
+We shared our interests in programming, math, music, and philosophy. _Digital creativity_ is what I would call what we were into.

 We hanged out to write recreational code for sleepless days fueled by coffee and tea.
 At one point, we got into watching demos together and the urge to make them was not far ahead.
 After a period of scribbling, we made this little intro filled with simple 2d effects.
 The _coder color_ charm is compounded with the catchy tune.
 The rest; we covered it earlier.